Infrastructure Build

 How is this different from hiring an agency?

 Agencies sell time and headcount.
-This is operator-grade work done by someone who runs businesses in Japan — the output is systems that work for your specific situation, not a generic implementation.
-A comparable agency engagement in Tokyo runs ¥2–5M and takes twice as long.
+This is operator-grade work done by someone who runs businesses in Japan: the output is systems that work for your specific situation, not a generic implementation.
+A comparable agency engagement in Tokyo runs ¥2 to 5M and takes twice as long.